DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 TestCafe opens `n` instances of the same browser and creates a pool of browser instances.
 Tests are run concurrently against this pool, that is, each test is run in the first free instance.

-See [Concurrent Test Execution](common-concepts/concurrent-test-execution.md) to learn more about concurrent test execution.
+See [Concurrent Test Execution](common-concepts/concurrent-test-execution.md) for more information about concurrent test execution.

 The following example shows how to run tests in three Chrome instances: